eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

     \newpage

-Parameters
+Series
 ~~~~~~~~~~~
-The Parameters section allows you to manage the parameters associated with the Source.
+The Series section allows you to assign Series from the Source to New or Existing Parameters.
-A list of available tables/series is shown (when not using Automatic parameter configuration) and updated automatically on every connection to the data logger.
+A list of available tables/series is shown (when not using Automatic parameter configuration) and automatically updated on every connection to the data logger.

 .. raw:: latex